 Though this was very lucrative for the Khivans, it ultimately drew the attention of the Russians who attempted to invade Khiva thrice.
 Their first two attempts in 1717 (for Khorezmian gold and to explore a maritime route to India), and in 1840 (to put an end to the slave trade) were in vain.
 It was third time lucky for the Russians when they finally took over Khiva in 1873.
 Under their rule, Khiva was promoted to a Soviet Republic in 1922 and incorporated into the Uzbek SSR in 1924.
 In the decades to come, the Russians played a major part in Itchan Kala’s restoration and preservation.

 Mohammed Rakhim Khan was the ruler when the Russians conquered Khiva in 1873 and made him their vassal.
 Rakhim Khan’s highly respected and trusted Vizier was Islom Hodja (left), a progressive thinker, committed to modernising Khiva.
-He built the city’s first hospital, its first secular school (which also admitted girls), a post office, and also laid the first railway line (but never saw it being complete).
+He built the city’s first hospital, its first secular school (which also admitted girls), a post office, and also laid the first railway line (but did not see it being completed).
 Islam Hodja’s dream of Khiva being connected to the world by telegraph also remained unfilled.
 He also built the tallest minaret in Khiva — a 57 m tall minaret named after him.
 I had a direct view of this minaret from my hotel room. 🙂

 With its ‘collection’ and concentration of mausoleums, madrassahs, mosques, minarets and palaces — Kunya Ark, Tash Khauli Palace, Mohammad Amin Khan Madrassah, Djuma Mosque, Sheikh Sayd Allauddin’s Mausoleum, Pakhlawan Mahmoud’s Mausoleum — the Itchan Kala is quite a unique site.
 Most of the structures at the Itchan Kala were built in the 18th and 19th centuries or were overzealously restored and renovated by the Russians.
 They did this by shifting almost the entire local population out of the fortress.
 Even today, except for a few local households, which run B&Bs and souvenir stalls, most of the locals live outside the walls of the Itchan Kala.